abspen1/go-backend/README.md

 Name: Joe  Email: example@host.com
 Message: This is an example.
 ```
+# Now also sending birthday messages from Python script api request

 ## 📁 test
 * Messy code that I use to test specific functions, mostly with Redis and JSON